 iv.
 Opening paragraph

 Your entire opening paragraph should be dedicated to answering the 5Ws.
 The ideal length for an opening paragraph is 3 sentences.
-Avoid the temptation to provide background information of the company and the founders here.
+Avoid providing background information on the company and the founders here.
 This can be included in the boilerplate at the end.

 v.
 Main body

-The main aim of the body is to break the rest of your information down into digestible pieces.
-Make sure you have plenty of white space so that your readers don’t feel overwhelmed.
-Sticking to the aforementioned rule of 3-4 sentences per paragraph should help with this.
+The body aims to break the rest of your information down into digestible pieces.
+Ensure you have plenty of white space so your readers don’t feel overwhelmed.
+Sticking to 3-4 sentences per paragraph should help with this.

 Include at least one quote in the main body.
 This lends credibility to your story while also giving your brand some personality.
-Ideally, you should be aiming for one quote, two at the most.
+Ideally, aim for one quote, or two at the most.

-With subheadings or bullet points, you can break complicated information up into smaller pieces.
-This is especially useful if you’re talking about something technical or highlighting statistics.
+With subheadings or bullet points, break complicated information up into smaller pieces.
+This is especially useful when technical or highlighting statistics.

 At the same time, remember that statistics can easily get overwhelming.
 If you have too much information, you can highlight the key statistics and provide a link to the rest.